 All camping and reservation fees must be paid in advance of occupancy or use of park facilities.
 Campers are responsible for all fees related to this policy.
-If you have any questions about reservations, please call the Castle Mountain Recreation Office during regular business hours at (303) 838-5496.
+If you have any questions about reservations, please call the Castle Mountain Recreation Visitor Center during regular business hours at (303) 838-5496.

 Changes and Cancellations

-Any cancellations must be made by logging in to the website at castlemountainrec.com/my-account.
-Reservations can only be cancelled through the website if the reservation is cancelled 15 days or more prior to the arrival date.
+Any change of dates/sites or cancellation requests must be made by calling the Visitor Center at 303-838-5496 or sending an e-mail to email@example.com.
+Reservations can only be canceled if the cancellation request is made 15 days or more prior to the arrival date.

-If a reservation is cancelled 15 days or more prior to the arrival date, you will be charged a $25 cancellation fee per campsite.
-If a reservation is cancelled 14 days or LESS prior to the arrival date, the entire amount of the reservation will be non-refundable.
+If a reservation is canceled 15 days or more prior to the arrival date, you will be charged a $25 cancellation fee per campsite.
+If a reservation is canceled 14 days or LESS prior to the arrival date, the entire amount of the reservation will be non-refundable.

 Large Group and Group Advanced Booking Changes and Cancellations

-Any cancellations must be made by contacting firstname.lastname@example.org.
-Reservations can only be cancelled if the reservation is cancelled 30 days or more prior to the arrival date.
+Any changes or cancellations must be made by contacting firstname.lastname@example.org.
+Reservations can only be canceled if the reservation is canceled 30 days or more prior to the arrival date.

-If a reservation is cancelled 30 days or more prior to the arrival date, you will be charged a $25 cancellation fee per campsite.
-If a reservation is cancelled 29 days or LESS prior to the arrival date, the entire amount of the reservation will be non-refundable.
+If a reservation is canceled 31 days or more prior to the arrival date, you will be charged a $25 cancellation fee per campsite.
+If a reservation is canceled 30 days or LESS prior to the arrival date, the entire amount of the reservation will be non-refundable.

 Refunds can take up to 4-6 weeks for processing and delivery.

 All visitors of Castle Mountain Recreation at Wellington Lake must agree to the terms and conditions set forth in this Full Release.
 Visitors making an online camping reservation agree to the Full Release at the time of payment.
-Day Use visitors can save time at the Lake Office by printing and signing the Full Release in advance, then bringing it to the Lake Office.
+Day Use visitors can save time by printing and signing the Full Release in advance, then bringing it to the Visitor Center.